teatyped/OOP-Team-Gen-butter/README.md

 ## How to test
 - run "npm run test" ( to test the testing files )
-- run "npm start" ( to run the application )
+- run "npm start" or "node index.js" ( to run the application )
 - follow prompts in terminal until team is built
 - html file will be generated in dist folder.